kamelferrahi/Continuum_FL/README.md

-# FEDHE-Graph
+# CONTINUUM-FEDHE-Graph

-Welcome to the official repository housing the FEDHE-Graph implementation for Magic!
-This repository provides you with the necessary tools and resources to leverage federated learning techniques within the context of Magic, a comprehensive framework for federated learning research.
+Welcome to the official repository housing the FEDHE-Graph implementation for our solution Continuum!
+This repository provides you with the necessary tools and resources to leverage federated learning techniques within the context of Continuum, a comprehensive framework for federated learning research.

 ![architecture(1)-1](https://github.com/kamelferrahi/MAGIC_FEDERATED_FedML/assets/72205931/f3e67d1f-2fa1-4800-81e6-7d9c5e509cf7)